-Points Scoring Metric Notes 0 CRS a.
+Points Scoring Metric Notes 1 CRS a.
 Locality has identified and mapped natural resources that are important for broad ecosystem health and which are at risk of being lost due to flooding and coastal storm hazards.
-Per locality staff, except for the city's Flood Insurance Rate Map (FIRM) (see Hopewell Comprehensive Plan , pg.
+Per locality staff, except for the city's Flood Insurance Rate Map (FIRM) (see Hopewell Comprehensive Plan, pg.
 243), Hopewell has not identified or mapped natural resources that are important for broad ecosystem health which are at risk of being lost due to flooding and coastal storm hazards (e.g. riparian buffers and wetlands).
+However, Friends of the Lower Appomattox have mapped and identified resources and work closely with City staff.
 0 CRS b.
 Locality has developed plans and policies that preserve and restore natural resources to increase coastal resilience.
-No, but Re:CBPA - City stated its desire to do so in the Comprehensive Plan.
+No, but Re: CBPA - City stated its desire to do so in the Comprehensive Plan.
 See 4.15- Implementation of CBP Act (pg.
 38).
-0 c.
+1 c.
 Locality has programs with residents, civic organizations, and nonprofit organizations to educate the community about the natural resource preservation plan and engage them in helping to implement the plan.
-No, but Re:CBPA - City stated its desire to do so in the Comprehensive Plan., See HCP 4.3-to pursue public education efforts about the CBP Act (pg.
+Re: CBPA - City stated its desire to do so in the Comprehensive Plan., See HCP 4.3-to pursue public education efforts about the CBP Act (pg.
 37).
+Friends of the Lower Appomattox are doing work to educate the community and liaise with City staff.
 0 d.
 Locality is funding actions that implement the natural resource preservation plan.
-No, but Re:CBPA - see HCP 4.15-Implementation of CBP Act (pg.
+No, but Re: CBPA - see HCP 4.15-Implementation of CBP Act (pg.
 38).
 Also see improving signage (pg.
-40), prioritization of funding for critical RPA maintenance (pg.272).
+40), prioritization of funding for critical RPA maintenance (pg.
+272).